opensanctions/site/_articles/2022-03-14-future-project.md

 <img class="img-fluid" src="https://assets.pudo.org/opensanctions/images/cuba-sanctions.jpeg">
 <p class="img-caption">OFAC sanctions before they adopted the world's most over-engineered XML format.</p>

 Following the [introduction of business licenses](/articles/2021-12-10-sustainability/) for our datasets in December, we’ve seen an incredibly encouraging reaction from companies across the fintech and open source intelligence sectors.
-Many of them have backed the notion that die diligence data can be better if it is made more open and more transparent.
+The notion that due diligence data can be better if it is made more open and more transparent seems to have struck a nerve.

 That support also means we have the necessary momentum to take OpenSanctions from an experiment in open data towards a sustainable and long-lived resource.
 The partnerships we’ve formed so far compel us not just to maintain, but also to grow and advance it.